 There’s gold in garbage.
 There’s no waste as such, best can come out of waste — in the form of gold.
 There’s so much to do with waste but we should have the consciousness for it.

 If we want cleanliness and sanitation, we’ve got to develop good habits.
 Cleanliness isn’t a project, it’s a value system, it’s an art and it’s a service.
 Cleanliness is a work of compassion.

 In India, 80% cause of any disease is unsafe water and poor sanitation.
 Prevention is better than cure, so instead of going to the doctor now and then, we should cultivate clean habits.
 We should follow the 4R formula — Reduce, Recycle, Reuse, and Refuse.

 Why was Environmental Sanitation Institute established and what does it do?

-What is story behind being called The Toilet God Of India?
+What’s the story behind being called The Toilet God of India?

-In India, we have more televisions, telephones, temples than toilets.
-If we have to clean our mind, we go to prayer houses, but where do we go to clean clean our body—in the toilet.
-This is the entire focus of my work — toilet, cleanliness and sanitation.
-Father is no more, and now I am the proud owner of this title.
+In India, we’ve got more televisions, telephones, temples than toilets.
+If we’ve to clean our mind, we go to prayer houses, but where do we go to clean clean our body?
+In the toilet.
+This is the entire focus of my work — toilet, cleanliness, and sanitation.
+Father is no more, and now I’m the proud owner of this title.